jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-helm.rst

 `Helm <https://helm.sh/>`_, the package manager for Kubernetes, is a useful tool
 for: installing, upgrading and managing applications on a Kubernetes cluster.
-The Helm packages are called *charts*.
-We will be install and manage JupyterHub on our kubernetes cluster with a Helm chart.
+Helm packages are called *charts*.
+We will be install and manage JupyterHub on our Kubernetes cluster with a Helm chart.

 Helm has two parts: a client (`helm`) and a server (`tiller`).
-Tiller runs inside of your Kubernetes cluster as a pod in the kube-system namespace and manages *releases* (installations) and *revisions* (versions) of charts deployed on the kubernetes cluster.
+Tiller runs inside of your Kubernetes cluster as a pod in the kube-system namespace.
+Tiller manages *releases* (installations) and *revisions* (versions) of charts deployed on the cluster.
 When you run `helm` commands, your local Helm client sends instructions to `tiller` in the cluster that in turn make the requested changes.

 Installation
 ------------